npatta01/mobile-deep-learning-classifier/docs/_0_to_do_items.md

   - Rename repo:  (food-classifier to ----> mobile-deep-learning-classifier) ✅

-## 3. Run model again
+## 3. Notebook for Running Model
-- remove .ipynb checkpoint files
+- add comments

 #### DONE
 - Rename deployed heroku url (np-food-classifier to ----> food-img-classifier) ✅
+- remove .ipynb checkpoint files ✅

-## 4. Create video of mobile app
+## 4. Create (new) video of mobile app
 - take a video of mobile app in action and include a link to YouTube video.